dani8439/ruby/Section3/notes.md

 **Controller** Invisible to the user, technically fall in the back end.
 Can think of them as the brains of the application. users_controller, posts_controller, articles_controller, stocks_controller.

+# Model, View, Controller and Rails App Structure - Text References

+MVC - Model, View, Controller

+General flow of Rails application:

+-> Request made at browser

+-> Request received at router of rails application

+-> Request routed to appropriate action in a controller

+-> Controller#action either renders a view template or communicates with model

+-> Model communicates with database

+-> Model sends back information to controller

+-> Controller renders view